liprec/azurebi-docs/vsts-extensions/azure-analysis-service-execute.md

 - **Inline** - TMSL Script to be executed
 - **Folder** - Folder containing TMSL Script files to be executed

+Firewall:

+- **Specify Firewall Rules Using** - Auto Detect adds the IP address of the agent to the firewall rules.
+With the option 'IP Address Range' a start and end IP address of a range needs to be provided
+- **Start IP Address** - Start IP address of the range
+- **End IP Address** - End IP address of the range.
+- **Delete Rule After Task Ends** - Delete the firewall rule at the end of the tasks

 ## Release notes

+### 1.2.0

+- Add support for service principal deployments
+- Add support for adding firewall rules

 ### 1.1.2